canonical/lxd/doc/howto/instances_configure.md

 Some of the instance options are updated immediately while the instance is running.
 Others are updated only when the instance is restarted.

-See the "Live update" column in the {ref}`instance-options` table for information about which options are applied immediately while the instance is running.
+See the "Live update" column in the {ref}`instance-options` tables for information about which options are applied immediately while the instance is running.
 ```

 (instances-configure-devices)=